Zambia: Khoisan and Batwa

-Modern Zambia once was inhabited by the Khoisan and Batwa peoples until around AD 300, when migrating Bantu began to settle the areas.
+Zambia once was inhabited by the Khoisan and Batwa peoples until around AD 300, when migrating Bantu began to settle the areas.
 It is believed the Khoisan people originated in East Africa and spread southwards around 150,000 years ago.
 The Twa people were split into two groups: the Kafwe Twa lived around the Kafue Flats and the Lukanga Twa who lived around the Lukanga Swamp.
 Many examples of ancient rock art in Zambia, like the Mwela Rock Paintings, Mumbwa Caves, and Nachikufu Cave, are attributed to these early hunter-gatherers.
-The Khoisan and especially the Twa formed a patron-client relationship with farming Bantu peoples across central and southern Africa but were eventually either displaced by or absorbed into the Bantu groups.

 The Bantu (Abantu)

-The Bantu people or Abantu (meaning people) are an enormous and diverse ethnolinguistic group that comprise the majority of people in much of eastern, southern and central Africa.
-Due to Zambia's location at the crossroads of Central Africa, Southern Africa, and the African Great Lakes, the history of the people that constitute modern Zambians is a history of these three regions.

-Many of the historical events in these three regions happened simultaneously.
-Thus, Zambia's history, like that of many African nations, cannot be presented perfectly chronologically.
-The early history of the peoples of modern Zambia is deduced from oral records, archaeology, and written records, mostly from non-Africans.
+The early history of the peoples of Zambia is deduced from oral records, archaeology, and written records, mostly from non-Africans.